netzke/netzke-core/UPGRADING.md

 In this case, the component `some_child_component` should be defined with the `component` method.

-Previously there was a way to specify a component class directly in items (by using the `class_name` option), which would implicitly define a child component.
-This is no longer possible.
-The layout can now only refer to explicitly defined components.

 When no additional layout configuration is needed for a component, you can refer to them simply as symbols:

     component :tab_one